Conformal online model aggregation: Experimental results

-We applied the procedure to the same dataset used previously, with the target coverage level fixed at 0.05 and the loss function is $\arctan(\ell^{(t)})$.
-The use of a function which bounds our loss is necessary since ACI can output $\mathbb{R}$ as interval.
-Also in this we use \eqref{eq:llc} to compare the various methods.
-The local level coverage oscillates around the prespecified while the it is possible to see that the strategy with an adaptive $\eta$ is more aggressive and adapts rapidly the weights according to the observed loss.
+We conclude the experimental section with a study addressing the \emph{centralized} case described in Section~\ref{subsec:aci-2}.
+We applied the procedure to the ELEC2 dataset, fixing the target coverage level at $0.9$ and adopting the loss function $\arctan(\ell^{(t)})$.
+The use of a bounded loss function is necessary, since ACI can output $\mathbb{R}$ as an interval.
+We consider both the adaptive $\eta$ strategy and a fixed $\eta = 0.1$, using the three regression algorithms described in Section~\ref{sec:elec2}.
+In addition, we apply ACI with a regression model obtained by ensmebling the three algorithms by a simple average.
+The learning rate of the ACI algorithm is set to $0.05$ for all methods, and we use~\eqref{eq:llc} to compare their coverage performance.